sagemath/trac_to_gh/Issue 7466.md

 # Issue 7466: 21 warnings when building the HTML version of the reference manual, Sage 4.2.1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7466

 Original creator: mvngu